jon-harper/OmniBox/docs/tour.md

 ### Main Body

-Most major components are attached to the Main Body as panels or installed inside of it as trays.
+Most electronics are attached to the Main Body (as panels) or installed inside (as trays).

-The Main Body contains dozens of zip tie anchors for wire routing, as well as four wall mounts for 3-position Wago 221 lever connectors.
+The Main Body contains dozens of zip tie anchors for wire routing, as well as built-in wall mounts for 3-position Wago 221 lever connectors.

+[:octicons-checklist-24: Main Bodies][main_body]{.md-button}

 ### Base

-The Base serves as a cover and mount for the power supply.
-It helps with wire routing and acts as a foundation for the Main Body.
+The Base is a cover and mount for the power supply, as well as a foundation for the Main Body.

 The Base can be printed in a 36mm or 42mm deep version--this number refers to the depth availabe for the PSU.
+The Base is typically printed with a cutout for an IEC power inlet.
+It can also be printed with one of two power switch options.

+[:octicons-checklist-24: Bases][base]{.md-button}

 ## Trays